chadananda/sacred-traditions_old/content/articles/2016-10-26_Thomas_Merton_Memoirs_about_Interfaith/2016-10-26_Thomas_Merton_Memoirs_about_Interfaith_it.md

 ---
-title: "Thomas Merton Memoirs about Interfaith"
+title: "Thomas Merton Memoirs about Interfaith IT"
 author: "Thomas Merton"
 pubdate: 2016-10-27
 language: it